jcouball/jcouball/_posts/2025-04-16-continuous-delivery-for-ruby-gems.md

 ## The original inspiration

-I was excited because Jonathan's post actually describes *How to implement Continuous Delivery for Ruby gem projects* (I think that Jonathan buried the lead for this article).
+I was excited because Jonathan's post actually describes *How to implement Continuous Delivery for Ruby gem projects* (I think that Jonathan buried the lede for this article).
 The post uses two GitHub actions to achieve this result: the [googleapis/release-please-action](https://github.com/googleapis/release-please-action) and the [rubygems/release-gem](https://github.com/rubygems/release-gem) action.